Practivio/amazon/content/products/olfa-art-knife-30-blades-B00WALCQQS/index.md

 ---
 title: "OLFA Art Knife 30 Blades"
-description: "michaels xacto knife blades: Data-driven ranking using the Practivio Score™.
+description: "olfa cutting mat 24x36: Data-driven ranking using the Practivio Score™.
 Positioned by quality, value, demand, findability, momentum."
-keywords: ["michaels xacto knife blades"]
+keywords: ["olfa cutting mat 24x36"]
-seo_title: "michaels xacto knife blades — Compare (2025)"
+seo_title: "olfa cutting mat 24x36 — Compare (2025)"
 canonicalURL: "/products/olfa-art-knife-30-blades-B00WALCQQS/"
 ---

-**🛒 Practivio Score™:** 872 — _Compare_
+**🛒 Practivio Score™:** 726 — _Compare_

-*If you're comparing **michaels xacto knife blades**, **[OLFA Art Knife 30 Blades](https://www.amazon.com/dp/B00WALCQQS?tag=practivio-20)** is a strong alternative to put on your shortlist.*
+*If you're comparing **olfa cutting mat 24x36**, **[OLFA Art Knife 30 Blades](https://www.amazon.com/dp/B00WALCQQS?tag=practivio-20)** is a strong alternative to put on your shortlist.*
 ### Quick take
-[Shop “OLFA Art Knife 30 Blades” on Amazon](https://www.amazon.com/dp/B00WALCQQS?tag=practivio-20) Ranked **118 out of 296**, this Art Knives & Blades belongs to the **Top Tier tier** of Art Knives & Bladeses.
+[Shop “OLFA Art Knife 30 Blades” on Amazon](https://www.amazon.com/dp/B00WALCQQS?tag=practivio-20) Ranked **121 out of 291**, this Art Mat Cutters & Blades belongs to the **Balanced Choice tier** of Art Mat Cutters & Bladeses.
 Practivio lists it under **Compare** for further evaluation.

 ### What the signals indicate
-Price: ranked 241 among 296 (top 82% in affordability).
+Price: ranked 121 among 291 (top 42% in affordability).
-Reviews: ranked 163 among 296 (top 56% by volume).
+Reviews: ranked 143 among 291 (top 50% by volume).
-Rating: ranked 95 among 296 (top 33% for stars).
+Rating: ranked 111 among 291 (top 39% for stars).
-Demand: ranked 164 among 296 (top 56% for current demand).
+Demand: ranked 102 among 291 (top 36% for current demand).

 ### Position in tier
 All comparisons are limited to this tier.

 ### How it compares to the Hidden Gem
-In the Top Tier tier, the Hidden Gem is rated at 1068.00.
+In the Balanced Choice tier, the Hidden Gem is rated at 885.00.
-This pick trails the Hidden Gem by 196.00 points.
+This pick trails the Hidden Gem by 159.00 points.
 This comparison helps clarify how the item stacks up in context.

-See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B016ISHAC8?tag=practivio-20)
+See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B08C7PPTC3?tag=practivio-20)

 ### FAQ: Inclusion criteria
 Our baseline filters remove non-comparable items.